usgin/usgin-cache/cli/readme.md

 The name of the cache database

     pc:user$ node cli --cswUrl http://catalog.stategeothermaldata.org/geoportal/csw --featureType aasg:ActiveFault --dbUrl http://some_url:some_port --dbName my_database

-### --index, -i [optional]
-The name of a mapping function you would like to use to update the Solr index.
-Valid mapping functions are defined in `features/design/mappings`.

-    pc:user$ node cli --cswUrl http://catalog.stategeothermaldata.org/geoportal/csw --featureType aasg:ThermalSpring --index thermalSprings

 ### --refresh, -r [optional]
 If specified, data already in the cache will be replaced